UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 make
 make help
 ```
+You can add command line parameters to the `make` command, e.g. to get the
+Ricgraph *cutting edge* version, or to specify an installation path.
+Look in the [Makefile](../Makefile) for possiblities.
+Any variable defined
+in the Makefile can be used as `make` command line parameter.
+For an example, see the [Podman Containerfile](../Containerfile).

 Most often, you do not need to install the `make` command, but if you get a
 "command not found" error message, you need to install it using your Linux
 package manager.